vanhoutan/palila_CSIA/README.md

 ### Reproducibility notes

-- **No license file.** The paper states the code and data are freely available, but the repository currently has **no `LICENSE`**, which by default means all rights reserved.
-  Adding an explicit license (e.g. MIT, to match the other repos in this group) would make the intended reuse rights unambiguous.
 - **GitHub link in the paper.** The published data-availability statement lists `bit.ly/3qW45Md` for the GitHub repository — but that short link resolves to a *different* repo (the Neotropical-parrots project).
 The canonical location for this